Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Min Woo Lee finishes in the top 20 (including ties) in the 2026 Texas Children's Houston Open, and "No" if he does not or withdraws after teeing off.
-If he forfeits, withdraws, or does not participate prior to teeing off, the market resolves to Fair Market Price.
-The market opened on March 23, 2026, will close after the outcome occurs (or by April 25, 2026, at 8:00 pm EDT), with projected payouts 5 minutes after closing, using sources like Fox Sports, ESPN, and the PGA Tour.
+This market resolves to "Yes" if Gary Woodland finishes in the top 20 (including ties) of the 2026 Texas Children's Houston Open.
+It resolves to "No" if he does not, or if he withdraws after teeing off.
+If Gary Woodland withdraws prior to teeing off, the market resolves to Fair Market Price; the market opened on March 23, 2026, and will close after the outcome, or by April 25, 2026, at 8:00 pm EDT.

 Available Contracts